BharaniDharan86/finahq-playwright-testing/README.md

 to run all the test

-or use
+or use below command to run the specific test

-npx playwright test `testname` --project=chromium --headed - to run the specific test
+npx playwright test `testname` --project=chromium --headed